guitarvydas/d2py/README.md

 i.e. if 2nd arg is a string, it is $2, else it is /dev/fd/4 i.e. if 3rd arg is a string, it is $3, else it is /dev/fd/5 ...

+string args can be passed directly into proc other args/returns must use a pipe